UCO-HPC/buddy-documentation/source/general/terminal.rst

 Using the Terminal
 ==================

 The Linux command line is one of two methods for accessing Buddy resources.
 It's features, power, and flexibility are essential for those wishing to properly utilize the cluster.
-While the terminal may seem confusing, many of it's aspects are straightfoward.
+While the tvigation erminal may seem confusing, many of it's aspects are straightfoward.

 Background
 ----------